hannobraun/prusa-mini-enclosure/work-log.md

 As I move more into physical projects, this doesn't work as well.
 But I do really like that daily commit as a way to track my habit, and I've decided I want to keep it.
 Hence this work log.
 Whenever I do work on this project that otherwise wouldn't result in a commit to this repository, I document it here.

+## 2022-05-07

+Tried to print a new version of the back cover, with new holes for the lighting power cables.
+The printer doesn't print though.
+Either a clogged nozzle, or something wrong with the extruder, I'm assuming.
+Will have to investigate.

 ## 2022-05-05

 Installed the lighting in the enclosure.